AbhinavA10/ML-courses/ML-with-Python/README.md

 # Week 1 - What is ML?

-Decision Trees can be built from historical data.

-- can create segmentation models, recommender systems,

 Major ML techniques:
 - Regression/Estimation: for prediciting continuous values
     - e.g. estimating price of house